-The program will continue to work with Department of Hawaiian Home Lands to construct an affordable residential home on Hawaiian Home Lands for a qualified Hawaiian applicant.
+The program will continue to work with Department of Hawaiian Home Lands under a contract that is in effect until 2011.
+This involves the carpentry students constructing an affordable residential home on Hawaiian Home Lands for a qualified Hawaiian applicant.

 The Carpentry Program will continue to manage its resources by promoting recycling of valuable construction materials throughout the academic year.
+By maximizing the use of the following materials through conservation and recycling, the program saves money and promotes sustainability standards: